Push Notifications

 should obtain a HMS

-using the Huawei HMS OAuth Authorization Server endpoint and your Huawei App ID and App secret asclient_id
+access_tokenusing the Huawei HMS OAuth Authorization Server endpoint and your Huawei App ID and App secret asclient_idandclient_secret.

 Your